 Sundays are supposed to be for rest and relaxation, but for people with hay fever, that needed R&R before the week gets started again is hard to come by.

 Although the word “hay fever” seems to imply that it’s related to a virus, it’s actually an allergy to things like dust, pollen, and pet dander.
 The symptoms, like runny nose and postnasal drip, are similar to a common cold just without the actual fever (confusing, right?).
-Since we’re now in October, it’s important to note that ragweed, pollen common in the fall, is a huge factor in hay fever.
+It’s important to note that ragweed, pollen common in the fall, is a huge factor in hay fever.
 If you think that what you’re dealing with is something other than the common cold, then it’s possible that you have hay fever.

 Why is this important?
 Well, there are certain complications that come with hay fever.
 If you’re suffering with any of these, they can ruin your fall, your holidays, and just your day-to-day schedule.